 Construction law deals with issues relating to building construction and engineering.
 It involves aspects of contract law, planning law, property law, commercial law and tort.
 Lawyers specialising in construction could be working on large building projects or acting in disputes where there has been defective construction or non-compliance with planning laws.

 Corporate law governs the functioning of companies; from how they are formed to the transactions they are permitted to engage in.
 It applies to shareholders, directors, creditors and other stakeholders by regulating their rights and duties.
 One of the most important pieces of legislation in corporate law is the Companies Act 2006.

 Criminal law is the branch of law which relates to crime and the punishment of those who violate laws.
 Most criminal law is established by statute, however in the UK there are many important criminal cases which have created legal principles.
 The fundamentals of a crime are known as the actus reus and the mens rea.
 These two Latin terms mean “guilty act” and “guilty mind” and both must be established in order to prove culpability in most crimes.

 Dispute resolution can be split into two major types.
 Adjudicative processes include litigation and arbitration and involve an independent third party coming to a final binding judgement on an issue.
 Meanwhile, consensual processes like mediation, conciliation or negotiation involve the parties coming to a decision between themselves, sometimes with the help of an independent facilitator.

-Employment law is the area of law regulating the relationship between employers and employees; it sets out their respective rights and obligations.
+Employment law is the type of law regulating the relationship between employers and employees; it sets out their respective rights and obligations.
 Employment law and pensions law are related since employers often provide their employees with access to a pension scheme.
 However, pensions can also be stand-alone area of specialism which involves advise on the creation, structuring and funding of pension schemes, their management and the resolving of any associated disputes.

 Energy and Infrastructure Law